cjmalloy/jasper/README.md

 4. Plugin
 5. Template

-The main entity is the Ref, it represents a reference to external content.
-The main field in a Ref is the URL field which can be a link to a web page, or a reference to arbitrary resources predicated on the URL scheme.
+The main entity is the Ref, it represents a reference to an external resource.
+The main field in a Ref is the URL field which can be a link to a web page, or a reference to any arbitrary resources predicated by the URL scheme.
 Web content will of course use the http or https scheme.
 To reference a book, one could use the [ISBN](https://en.wikipedia.org/wiki/ISBN) scheme (i.e. `isbn:978-3-16-148410-0`).
 For comments, [Jasper-UI](https://github.com/cjmalloy/jasper-ui) uses a `comment` scheme followed by an arbitrary ID, usually a UUID
 (i.e. `comment:75b36465-4236-4d64-8c78-027d87f3c072`).
 For hosting internal wikis,